-(a) A request for a waiver of sampling, if filed within five years after completion of timber operations. or as otherwise specified in the Board's rules.
+(a) A request for a waiver of sampling, if filed within five years after completion of timber operations, or as otherwise specified in the Board's rules.

-(b) The owner of timberland or RPF states in the request for a waiver of sampling to the Director that he/she has examined the plan area after completion of timber operations and believes those harvested areas for which a waiver of sampling is being requested obviously meet the stocking requirements of the Act and the applicable rules or regulations of the Board.
+(b) The owner of timberland or an RPF states in the request for a waiver of sampling to the Director that he/she or that RPF's supervised designee has examined the plan area after completion of timber operations and believes those harvested areas for which a waiver of sampling is being requested obviously meet the stocking requirements of the Act and the applicable rules or regulations of the Board.

-1074.1 Waiver Approval
+1074.1 Waiver Approval1074.1 Waiver Approval